Carrot Cake with Cream Cheese Icing

 zest 1 – 2 oranges

-Weigh the gluten-free plain flour, gluten-free oat flour, baking powder, bicarbonate of soda and mixed spice into a large mixing bowl.
+Weigh the gluten-free plain flour, gluten-free oat flour and baking powder into a large mixing bowl.
 Stir together then sift at least twice to fully distribute the baking powder.
 Alternatively blend together in a food processor.
-Stir in the light brown sugar.

-Pour into the cake tin and bake for about 30 minutes until a knife inserted into the centre comes out clean.
+Pour into the prepared cake tin and bake for 40 to 50 minutes until a knife inserted comes out clean.

-Leave to cool for 15 minutes in the tin before turning out onto a plate then onto a cooling wire so it cools the right way up ( The sponge could break in half if you leave it to cool upside down).
+Leave to cool in the tin for 15 minutes before turning out onto a plate.
+Now turn this onto the cooling wire so the cake cools the right way up or it could break in half.

 For the topping – when the cake has cooled, beat the dairy-free margarine together with the icing sugar.
 This is easier if you use a food mixer with a beater attachment or use a hand held mixer.
 Add the dairy-free cream cheese and beat until smooth.
 Mix in the orange zest.
-Spread over the cake with a palette knife.
+Use a palette knife to spread over the cake.
 Store the finished cake in the fridge.